202468247/mohan-final-project/README.md

 [Operations/Functionalities]

-Operation 1: Owner/Administer will manage client and service provider access to the system
+Operation 1: Owner/Administer will manage client and service provider detail and access to the system
             Functionality:
             a.
+Owner/Administrator will create, edit and update the clients and service provider personal details.
+            b. allow access of clients to the system.
+This will trigger notification to the clients of their permission to access.
+            b. monitor the clients requests
+            c. adjust the discount according to the latest market conditions.
+            d. view clients and Service provider history
+            e. view financial details.

-Operation 2: Service provider list and manage their services
+Operation 2: Service provider to manage their services
+            Functionality:
             a.
+Service provider will accept the invitation from owner/administor and update their profile.
             b.
 Service provider setup payment method (Payment goes only to the owner)
             c.
+Service provider create service category lists and with their offer of discount

 Operation 3: Service provider view request from clients, decide to accept or reject, if accepted then contact client to provide service
+            Functionality:
+            a.
+Service provider to accept/deny requests from the clients
+            b. service provider contacts clients through available contact information
+            c. service provider complete the service and close the request.

 Operation 4: Client user view the discount by category on the front page and decide to register to request the service
              Funtionality: